treker-mk/website/src/content/faq_mk.md

 <details>
   <summary id=data-contribute>How can users get actively involved in data gathering?
 How can I participate?</summary>

-You can voluntarily help by collecting and verifying data from the media (as well as from the field), with statistical and other analyzes, etc. Contact us at info@sledilnik.org if you’d like to participate.
+You can voluntarily help by collecting and verifying data from the media (as well as from the field), with statistical and other analyzes, etc. Contact us at info@treker.mk if you’d like to participate.

 Treker does not collect users’ personal information nor information that individuals would like to share about their condition or hospital status.